Tutorial: Signin Compose

 1. to use Google Sign-In to obtain a chatterID,

-2. to use Android SharedPreferences to store encrypted chatterID, where the encryption/decryption process performed by Android KeyStore and is biometric controlled.
+2. to use Android SharedPreferences to store encrypted chatterID, with the encryption/decryption process performed by Android KeyStore and is biometric controlled.

 In this section we work on obtaining chatterID.
 For the tutorial, we will re-use the files Chatt.kt from the Chatter tutorial unmodified.